MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 ## Skype for Business Online

 If you want chats and calls to arrive in the user's Skype for Business client, configure your users to be in any mode other than TeamsOnly.
+For more information, see [Understand Microsoft Teams and Skype for Business coexistence and interoperability](teams-and-skypeforbusiness-coexistence-and-interoperability.md).

 ## Manage chat with external Teams users not managed by an organization